 This year we celebrated the 50th anniversary of the listing of 356 buildings in Bedford Park with a commemorative exhibition from 10-23 June in St Michael and all Angels Church.

-A digital record of the exhibition will be published on the website soon.
+A digital record of the exhibition is available on the website.

 In the early 1960s the architectural legacy of Jonathan Carr and his architects appeared gravely threatened by demolitions and by general decay (some two thirds of the houses were by one calculation in multiple occupation).
 The demolition of a Norman Shaw house at 13 Bedford Road and the construction of a flat roof, yellow brick old people’s home, the antithesis of the suburb’s steep roofs, red tiles and gables, prompted the formation of the Bedford Park Society.